Focus Fusion Benefits

 Please scroll deeper for further details.

 Conventional fusion approaches use huge, expensive machinery (magnets or lasers) to compress hot gas (plasma) enough to fuse the atomic nuclei and release energy.
 We use Nature to achieve this.
 Our device, called a Dense Plasma Focus (DPF), creates a magnetic bottle that compresses itself, due to natural instabilities of plasma.
 Our DPF harnesses these instabilities instead of fighting them.
 It fits in a small room, and could be mass-produced and sold for less than $1 million.

 SAFE, CLEAN – NO RADIOACTIVE WASTE

 Conventional approaches are fueled with deuterium and radioactive tritium.
 Their fusion produces high-energy neutrons, which gradually destroy machinery and turn it radioactive.
 Our fusion fuel is abundant hydrogen and boron, which produces no high-energy neutrons (aneutronic fusion).
 Our DPF can never melt down, never pollute the environment, and requires no costly containment structure or radioactive waste disposal.

 Conventional approaches produce heat that drives steam turbines to generate electricity.
 Our approach avoids this costly process.
 Most energy is produced as a beam of nontoxic helium ions, which directly generates electricity in a form of high-tech step-down transformer.
 No steam turbines are required.

 We expect this because our mathematical model of the DPF is derived from physical laws, not mere trial-and-error.
-The model led us to design improvements that we patented in the U.S. (#7,482,607) and other nations (some pending).
+The model led us to design improvements that we patented in the U.S. (#7,482,607) and Canada, China, Australia, EU and India.
 The model has been confirmed by years of experiments, and it predicts that design improvements we are now implementing will produce the breakthrough or net fusion energy, sought around the world for 60 years.